outaagunga/documentation/strategy-forex.md

 When price merely touches a band, it can "walk the band" for a long time, leading to stop-outs.
 A **Free Bar** represents a "climax" or "exhaustion" point.
 By waiting for the price to close back inside, you are letting the market prove to you that the extreme momentum has ended before you put your capital at risk.

 **Ensure** all function calls are written on a single line, with no line breaks inside function arguments, to comply with Pine Script syntax rules
+* The code is strictly non-repainting by utilizing 'calc_on_every_tick=false' and referencing 'close[0]' only for the Trigger.
+All state-control Booleans must be updated using the 'var' keyword or the ':= ' assignment operator to prevent state-resetting on every new bar.
+The execution logic must prioritize 'Strategy.Entry' orders strictly AFTER 'isEligible' validation to avoid look-ahead bias
 ```
 ---
 ---